thaliproject/thali/presenceprotocolBindings.md

 This also means that we are depending on the non-TCP transport connections to provide us with proper flow control as none of the TCP window sizing commands will be communicated across the wire.

+## Thali's multiplexing layer is a mandatory requirement
 In addition we only define a single TCP/IP connection that can be bound to the non-TCP transports.
 In general it is not useful to have only a single TCP/IP connection so we mandate that both the Bluetooth and MPCF bindings MUST always use the Thali [TCP Multiplexer](https://github.com/thaliproject/Thali_CordovaPlugin/blob/master/thali/tcpmultiplex.js) on top of the singleton TCP/IP connection in order to enable the establishment of multiple TCP/IP connections.

+## Optimizations for noisy environments
+For both the BLE and MPCF bindings the assumption is that when a node has something to notify they change their ID and this triggers everyone around to reconnect to them and pull down the new notifications.
+When there are a small number of devices around that works fine.
+But things can get ugly fast when there are very large number of devices.
+Imagine a conference or symposium with thousands of Thali apps shoved into a single room.
+Just pinging all the devices in the area, especially using non-TCP/IP transports, can take a very long time.
+Just setting up a Bluetooth connection can take several seconds, for example.

+To a certain extent peer to peer just doesn't work super well in massively noisy environments.
+Enormous common multi-cast channels never tend to turn out well for anyone.
+You have to break the environment down into pieces and then try to set up routing points between them.
+But that is way, way out of scope for Thali.

+Our general reaction to super noisy environments is to just shut down.
+Basically there is no difference for us between super noisy environments and a denial of service attack.

+However, and this clearly violates user privacy, there are hacks.

+For example, let's say someone pulls out their Android Thali application and sends a message to someone.
+If the Thali app has previously talked to that person then it could record their Bluetooth address and try to just blind connect to the Bluetooth address.
+This costs several seconds but if the person is around and if there is enough bandwidth to talk then a Bluetooth connection can be established and communication can begin.
+This approach can be generalized where, when we are in a noisy environment, we switch from broadcast to point to point discovery and try to walk down the list of folks we want to notify.
+This only works because Android does not rotate Bluetooth network addresses.
+If it did then we couldn't use this shortcut.
+Note that this approach also works in the case that the Thali application didn't know the other application's Bluetooth address ahead of time but rather learns it via local discovery.
+Once the address is known, however that happened, it can be used to directly connect in the future.

+A similar trick is possible with iOS if we are willing to play evil games with peerIDs.
+There are two variants of this game.
+The less evil variant is that when an application establishes a `MCSession` it will never end it until it goes into the background.
+That way if two peers find each other then at least they can keep talking until the app goes into the background.
+A slightly more evil variant is that a peer will pick a `peerID` that it will use for some fixed period of time (say 24 hours) and will always advertise.
+It would then advertise a second `peerID` (assuming iOS allows for multiple simultaneous `MCNearbyServiceAdvertiser` objects to exist) that would then rotate everytime the notification beacon changes.
+When the peer makes connection with another peer it can communicate its static `peerID` so that the other peer can try to establish a direct connection in the future.
+Ideally we would be able to get rid of the second `peerID` by putting notification beacon "updated" values into the info field.
+But this assumes that if we stop and restart advertising with the same `peerID` but different info objects that this change will be picked up by those around us and thus make it an effective notification mechanism.

 # BLE Binding
 For now we will use `ADV_NONCONN_IND` as our advertising PDU and leverage AdvData  to transmit the information we need to send.